DanTrz/OnReadyGodotSourceGenerator/README.md

 At the moment, the Godot Game Project needs to manually reference the Source Generator Project: [OnReadySourceGenerator](https://github.com/DanTrz/OnReadyGodotSourceGenerator/tree/main/OnReadySourceGenerator)

-If you downaload or get the entire code, it should all be setup for testing.
+If you downaload or get the entire code with all folders, it should all be setup for testing.
 I will create a NuGet Package in the future.

 This solution was done using my own code and the approach is a simple one that only does one purpose.